 Are you looking to hire for certain positions right now?

 I’m currently staffed just right at the moment.
 And I have staff prepared for the holiday season pick-up as well.
 I have no idea what happens in 2022 as I try to reach broader markets and geographies and more product lines.
 I am sure I will need help with customer support or retail distribution on a part-time job as we move forward.

 Where can we go to learn more?

 If you have any questions or comments, drop a comment below!

 Joker Greeting has provided an update on their business!

-About 1 month ago, we followed up with Joker Greeting to see how they've been doing since we published this article.
+Almost 2 years ago, we followed up with Joker Greeting to see how they've been doing since we published this article.

 Did you know that brands using Klaviyo average a 95x ROI?

 Email, SMS, and more — Klaviyo brings your marketing all together, fueling growth without burning through time and resources.

 Deliver more relevant email and text messages — powered by your data.
 Klaviyo helps you turn one-time buyers into repeat customers with all the power of an enterprise solution and none of the complexity.